deepanshs/mrsimulator/_sources/objects.rst.txt

   A `Site` object is a python
   `dict <https://docs.python.org/3/library/stdtypes.html?highlight=dict#dict>`__
-  object which represents a nuclear site through the following key-value pairs,
+  object which represents a nuclear site with the following key-value pairs,

   .. list-table::
     :widths: 25 25 50